ElectricityAuthority/tracing/README.md

 Transmission asset usage can be determined using power flow tracing and is being used here as an example of the Market Design of a Transmission Pricing Methodology.
 It is used to distinguish between assets that are used by many (called interconnection assets) and assets that are used or shared among only a few (currently called "deep" connection assets).

+**NOTE: this is a live repository and will be updated over the coming weeks with additional code as I make it available.
+It is similar, but not the same as, the code based used for the TPM work.
+Further improvements are planned in the future (DJH, 24 June, 2015).**

 ## Inputs: